Whit-Williams/The-Horiseon-Project/The-Horiseon-Project-README.md

 ## Bonus features

-What: Added an underline property to the navigation bar that activates once the link is hovered over.
+1. Added an underline property to the navigation bar that activates once the link is hovered over.
+This is to increase ease of navigation.

-why: To emphasise the links on the page for ease of navigation.

-How: By adding an a:hover selector and underline property.
+How I did it: By adding an a:hover selector and underline property.

+2. Added landmarks to the HTML code to provide a clear structure, following the guidelines of semantic HMTL.
+This in turn will enhance user experience and readability.

+How I did it: By adding header, nav, main and footer elements to the relevant sections.
 -----------------------------------

 Thank you for reading!